Make your rehearsal dinner guests really feel at home.

-Celebrating at home gives you a level of flexibility not offered by most restaurants or other event venues: You can go totally informal with a barbecue by the pool, pizza or sandwiches on the patio, or even a pot luck.
-The relaxed setting may make it easier to accommodate kids, who will enjoy playing yard games like volleyball, badminton or croquet as much as the grownups!
-And if everyone’s having a blast and you decide to extend the party longer than originally planned, no problem.
+Celebrating at home gives you a level of flexibility not offered by most restaurants or other event venues: You can go totally informal with a barbecue by the pool, pizza or sandwiches on the patio, or even a potluck.
+The relaxed setting may make it easier to accommodate kids, who will enjoy playing yard games like volleyball, badminton, or croquet just as much as the grown-ups.
+And if everyone’s having a blast and you decide to extend the party longer than originally planned, no problem (and no extra fees!).

-But before you jump on the home rehearsal dinner band wagon, here are a few things to consider:
+But before you jump on the at-home rehearsal dinner bandwagon, here are a few things to consider: